11/Grid-Cannon/README.md

     - <b>If the drawn card is a royal</b>, place the card on the outside of the grid near its most similar card.
 You are not allowde to place royal cards on-top of dead royals.
     - <b>If the drawn card is a Joker or Ace</b>, place the card in its own respective Ace or Joker pile.
     - <b>If the drawn card is a `2 - 10`</b>, deal on-top of any card in the 3x3 grid with a value less-than or equal to the card you're placing.
 You may also deal your card into the empty middle position.
+3. Your hand is a stack of up to 3 cards and you must always play the top card on your hand.
+4. If you have no more royals to attack on the board, deal out cards until you find a royal.
+Place the royal next to its most similar card on the perimeter of the grid, and place the cards you dealt out on the bottom of the deck.

 ### Aces and jokers
 Aces and Jokers are special cards that you can use at any point throughout the game